matt1/byexample.xyz/_examples/javascript/ECMAScript2021/logicalAssignment.md

 # Logical OR Assignment - `||=`

-Also known as the "Javascript mallet operator", the logical OR assignment operator only assigns if the left operand is **falsy**.
+Also known as the "Javascript mallet operator" or "or or equals operator", the logical OR assignment operator only assigns if the left operand is **falsy**.

 ```javascript